 Marble Countertop Cons

-Marble is durable in the sense that it’s a long-lasting natural stone — but its daily performance in a kitchen is different from more complex surfaces like granite or quartz.
+Marble is durable, as it’s a long-lasting natural stone, but its daily performance in a kitchen differs from that of more complex surfaces like granite or quartz.
 The reality is this: marble durability depends less on the stone itself and more on how you use your kitchen.
 Below is the clear, practical breakdown homeowners actually need.

 Scratches: Why Marble Marks More Easily

 Marble is a softer stone, so it can be scratched from everyday use.
 Metal pans, sharp knives, sliding appliances, and even certain ceramic dishes can leave faint surface marks.
-These rarely threaten the structure of the slab, but they do change its finish over time.
+These rarely threaten the slab’s structure, but they do change its finish over time.
 If you prefer a “perfectly polished” look, scratches may bother you.
 If you like a natural patina, they usually blend in without becoming an issue.

 How Durable Is Marble in a Kitchen